Eduard Magnus: Works

-In Italy, Magnus produced two pictures, entitled The Return of the Palikaren, and The Benediction of the Grandson, which won him considerable renown.
+In Italy, Magnus produced two paintings, entitled The Return of the Palikaren, and The Benediction of the Grandson, which won him considerable renown.

 Amongst his productions in the genre school, most of which have been engraved by Mandel, Trossin, and others, Two Young Girls at Sunrise and Two Children are prominent.
 He also painted portraits, amongst others, of Jenny Lind, Henriette Sontag, Mendelssohn Bartholdy, and the Prussian General Field Marshal Wrangel.
-Magnus gained high reputation as a portrait-painter, his productions in this department being marked by strong individuality and powerful colouring.
+Magnus gained a high reputation as a portrait painter, his productions in this department being marked by strong individuality and powerful colouring.

 The Golden Age is also a notable work, distinguished by great natural simplicity, reminiscent of Sir Joshua Reynolds's pictures of a similar class of subject.
 It was one of the most attractive works exhibited at the Prussian Academy of Arts in 1839.
 It was purchased by the Art-Union Society of that city, and at the distribution of prizes fell to the lot of the Baron Werther, Minister of Foreign Affairs.
 It was afterwards engraved by Edward Mandel for the Society, who distributed it among their subscribers in 1843.